DocuWare/Intellix/doc/installation_en.md

 ### System Requirements

-The following minumum requirements must be met for installation:
+The following minimum requirements must be met for installation:

 - Windows Server 2019 (Standard or Datacenter Edition)
 - 2 processor cores